 This key issue is for investigating how to support UE Converged Charging influenced by network slice converged charging of the network slice serving the UE.

 UE Converged Charging is based on criteria related to the Network Slice serving a UE.
 For example, the tenant has paid for a Network Slice allowing a large number of UEs and when the load level of network slice is low, wants some UE to be allowed with a lower tariff for using Network resources.

+UE Converged Charging can be handled by NOP independently with NOP charging the NS tenant which serving the UE.
+The support of differentiated individual UE converged charging based on UE served by different Network Slice could be achieved by NS tenants charging individual UE, e.g., according to the SLA between the NS tenant and the UE it served.

 This investigation covers the following: